-In order for administrative accountability to function effectively there must be clear lines of responsibility and identifiable purposes for which public funds are spent.
+For administrative accountability to function effectively there must be clear lines of responsibility and identifiable purposes for which public funds are spent.
 Coordination can cloud some of these authoritative relationships and make it more difficult to trace the sources of legal power and the uses of public money (e.g. in the case of pooled funds).